 - Split (decompose) the computation

 - "Functional parallelism"

 - Each thread works on a subset of the computation

-- No communication
+- No explicit communication required

 - Implicit through common memory

 - Advantages

 - Easier to program

 - no communications

 - no need to decompose data

-Disadvantages
+- Disadvantages

-- Memory contention? - How do we split an algorithm?
+- Memory contention?

+- How do we split an algorithm?